-- Authorities in the U.S. and other G-20 states should require CCPs to fund a minimum contribution to each of their guaranty funds. - A CCP's capital at risk should be scaled to the level of risk at the CCP, as reflected in the CCP's guaranty fund, and should also be subject to a floor based on its regulatory capital requirements.[®] Requiring a proportional CCP contribution limits the growth of the guaranty fund that can occur (and, by extension, the risk that the CCP can take on) without further allocation of capital by the CCP.
+- Authorities in the U.S. and other G-20 states should require CCPs to fund a minimum contribution to each of their guaranty funds. - A CCP's capital at risk should be scaled to the level of risk at the CCP, as reflected in the CCP's guaranty fund, and should also be subject to a floor based on its regulatory capital requirements.8 Requiring a proportional CCP contribution limits the growth of the guaranty fund that can occur (and, by extension, the risk that the CCP can take on) without further allocation of capital by the CCP.
 This linkage would help to internalize the incremental risks associated with continued growth and would strengthen the incentive that shareholders have to ensure that CCP management effectively manages the CCP's risk and deploys capital for such purposes appropriately. - In positioning the CCP in the default waterfall, regulators should require that the CCP has a material level of capital at risk prior to any loss mutualization among non-defaulting CMs.
 This would ensure that the actor with the greatest ability and incentive to devote sufficient resources to monitor and mitigate risk-the CCP-takes the first loss resulting from any failures of risk management.
-A qualitative impact study should be performed to identify the optimal level of CCP capital to place at risk prior to loss mutualization.9 - To ensure that the CCP will be able to meet any obligations in the default waterfall, the CCP's obligations should be funded and held at all times in a segregated account at the CCP operating entity level (rather than at a holding company entity) and operating entities should be prohibited from distributing such funds as dividends to their parent company. - CCP rules should provide for the replenishment of CCP capital as it absorbs losses, subject to clearly established limits on the losses the CCP is required to absorb for a single default, as well as a series of defaults, with replenishment liability limited over

-9 See, e.g., the Joint Trades ESMA Letter, which calls for a quantitative impact study to be conducted with respect to skin-in-the-game requirements.

-8 See, e.g., the comment letter, dated August 5, 2012, in response to the European Securities and Markets Authority's consultation paper on Draft Technical Standards for the Regulation on OTC Derivatives, CCPs and Trade Repositories submitted by the International Swaps and Derivatives Association, the Association for Financial Markets in Europe, the British Bankers Association and Assosim (the Joint Trades ESMA Letter), which proposes that CCPs be required to have "skin-in-thegame" equal to 50% of their regulatory capital, subject to a maximum equivalent to a CM at the 75th percentile's guaranty fund contribution and a minimum floor of \$50 million.
+A qualitative impact study should be performed to identify the optimal level of CCP capital to place at risk prior to loss mutualization. - To ensure that the CCP will be able to meet any obligations in the default waterfall, the CCP's obligations should be funded and held at all times in a segregated account at the CCP operating entity level (rather than at a holding company entity) and operating entities should be prohibited from distributing such funds as dividends to their parent company. - CCP rules should provide for the replenishment of CCP capital as it absorbs losses, subject to clearly established - 8 See, e.g., the comment letter, dated August 5, 2012, in response to the European Securities and Markets Authority's consultation paper on Draft Technical Standards for the Regulation on OTC Derivatives, CCPs and Trade Repositories submitted by the International Swaps and Derivatives Association, the Association for Financial Markets in Europe, the British Bankers Association and Assosim (the Joint Trades ESMA Letter), which proposes that CCPs be required to have "skin-in-the-game" equal to 50% of their regulatory capital, subject to a maximum equivalent to a CM at the 75th percentile's guaranty fund contribution and a minimum floor of \$50 million. - 9 See, e.g., the Joint Trades ESMA Letter, which calls for a quantitative impact study to be conducted with respect to skinin-the-game requirements.

-a rolling period and resetting after the expiration of a specified number of days without a CM default.
+limits on the losses the CCP is required to absorb for a single default, as well as a series of defaults, with replenishment liability limited over a rolling period and resetting after the expiration of a specified number of days without a CM default.